crackitty/k8s-training-ftbotr/deployments/kubernetes-overview.md

 that are well defined and there is excellent documentation to help understand how to use them.

+Kubernetes also provides us with a lot more than this that will not be covered in this training.
+Some of the things that Kubernetes will give us are:

+- Portability of our infrastructure
+- Multi-cloud cabability
+- Better ecosystem for developers using devOps
+- Open source
+- Battle-tested
+- Market leader

 [Click here to continue](./exercises/app-capabilities.md)